Looking for an activity to help teach long i words? Look no further! Today I’m sharing nine free Read ‘n Stick Mats.

 3) My mats were constantly getting misplaced until I punched holes in them and stored them in a 3-ring binder.

 4) Take off all the cards.
 Have your child read the name of the family in the center of the board.
 Then have him read each card and match it to the picture.
-You will be teaching new vocabulary along the way when he gets stuck on a particular word (“What’s does pride mean?”).
+You will be teaching new vocabulary along the way when he gets stuck on a particular word (“What is a rind?“).

 And here they are!